 Conrad and Sophia Schwartz

-The Schwartz family first settled in Kellogg, Iowa where two children were born; Louis in August 1877 and Elisabeth (Lizzie) in December 1880.
+The Schwartz family first settled in Kellogg, Iowa, where two children were born: Louis in August 1877 and Elisabeth (Lizzie) in December 1880.
 Conrad worked for the railroad.
-The family of Constantin and Maria Christina Brill were also living in Kellogg at that time.
+Constantin and Maria Christina Brill's family also lived in Kellogg then.
 They would also migrate to Portland.

 According to family lore, the Schwartz family moved to Nebraska before migrating west in 1882 or 1883.
 It is possible that Conrad and Sophia were part of the Nebraska party that arrived in Portland in late 1882.

-In 1891, the Schwartz home was on the south-side of San Marino (now NE Knott), 4 lots east of Margaretta Avenue (now MLK Blvd.).
-Their son Henry, is listed in the Albina City Directory living at the same location.
+In 1891, the Schwartz home was on the south side of San Marino (now NE Knott), 4 lots east of Margaretta Avenue (now MLK Blvd.).
+Their son, Henry, is listed in the Albina City Directory at the same location.

 According to family lore, the Schwartz family moved to Nebraska before migrating west in 1882 or 1883.
 It is possible that Conrad and Sophia were part of the Nebraska party that arrived in Portland in late 1882.

-In 1891, the Schwartz home was on the south-side of San Marino (now NE Knott), 4 lots east of Margaretta Avenue (now MLK Blvd.).
-Their son Henry, is listed in the Albina City Directory living at the same location.
+In 1891, the Schwartz home was on the south side of San Marino (now NE Knott), 4 lots east of Margaretta Avenue (now MLK Blvd.).
+Their son, Henry, is listed in the Albina City Directory at the same location.

-In 1900, the family was living at 408 Knott Street and Conrad worked at a sawmill.
-Sophia's sister, Margaretha arrived with her husband George Urbach during this year.
+In 1900, the family lived at 408 Knott Street, and Conrad worked at a sawmill.
+Sophia's sister, Margaretha, arrived this year with her husband, George Urbach.

 The Schwartz family attended the First German Baptist Church in southwest Portland and later the Second German Baptist Church in the Albina district.
 The Second German Baptist Church was established as a mission of the First German Baptist Church about 1898.